 These 3 Ingredient Stovetop Glazed Pecans are simple to make, sugar-free, and delicious to munch on.
-They add flavor and texture to salads, ice cream, desserts, and more.
+Keto glazed pecans add flavor and texture to salads, ice cream, desserts, and more.
+This easy recipe is low carb, keto, gluten-free, grain-free, dairy-free, sugar-free, and Trim Healthy Mama friendly.

 How to Make Glazed Pecans